event-storm/event-storm/README.md

   ```

   **Advanced store usage**
-  As mentioned above the store is decentralizes.
+  As mentioned above the store is decentralized.
 Any peace of information can be also used independently from store.
 The peace of information is called "model".
 When creating a store, under the hood it creates "models".

   **Accessing the models**
   ```js